Define the Geneva convention ?

 What is dyspnea?

-Answer: Dyspnea is difficult of labored breathing.
+What is dyspnea?
+Answer: Dyspnea is difficult of labored breathin...

 What is an antihistamine ?